A Life Long Addiction spanning Fifity Years resolved in Eight Week Program

 The following case example is shared to provide evidence that the process I have developed not only works across different types of addiction with equal effect, but also to illustrate that the length of time that an addiction has been in place is not relevant.

-I am giving feedback on my addiction therapy following treatment of the Eight-week program with Edward Conn.
+I am giving feedback on my addiction therapy following Edward Conn's treatment program.

 I am a 61 year old male and married with two children, my addiction has been present in my life for over fifty years.